ebin-ahm/ft_printf/README.md

 ## Algorithm

-1. Start by initializing a counter to track the total number of printed characters.

-2. Move along the format string one character at a time.
+1. ft_printf reads the format string from start to end using an index or pointer.

-   - If the current character is not '%', output it directly using `write()` and update the printed character count.
+2. If the current character is not '%', it writes that character using write() and increments the character counter.
+If the current character is '%', it looks at the next character to determine which type to print (c, s, d, x, p, etc.).

-3. When a '%' character is detected, switch into *format parsing mode*:
-   - Look at the next character to determine which format specifier is being used (e.g., 'c', 's', 'd', 'x', etc.).

-4. Using the identified specifier, retrieve the next argument from the variadic argument list with `va_arg`.
-This step converts the "..." arguments into usable C types, such as `int`, `char *`, or `unsigned int`.
+3. va_arg is used to fetch the next value from the variadic argument list with the correct type.

-5. Pass the extracted value to the corresponding handler function:
-   - Each handler is responsible for one specific conversion type.
-   - This keeps format-specific logic isolated and readable.

-6. Within each handler, call the appropriate utility functions:
-   - These helpers perform the actual printing and data conversion.
-   - For example:
-       • `ft_putchar` prints a single character
-       • `ft_putstr` prints a string
-       • `ft_putnbr` prints an integer
-       • `ft_puthex` prints a number in hexadecimal
-     All output is ultimately performed using `write()`.

-7. Each handler returns the number of characters it printed.
-   Add this value to the running total.
+4. A handler function for that specifier prints the value using utility functions (for characters, strings, numbers, and hexadecimal).
+Each handler returns the number of characters it printed, and this value is added to the running total.

-8. Continue scanning the format string until the end is reached.

-9. After processing all characters and specifiers, return the accumulated count, which represents the total number of characters written — mirroring the behavior of the standard `printf`.
+5. After the whole format string is processed, va_end is called and ft_printf returns the total count.

 ## Handlers & Utility

 For this `ft_printf` project, the implementation is divided into two functionals layer; handlers & utility
-- Handlers manages format specific behaviour for each specifier
+- Handlers manage format-specific behaviour for each specifier.
+They are responsible for deciding how to handle %c, %s, %p, %d, %u, %x, %X, and %%.

+- Utility functions perform low-level operations such as:
+	- character output
+	- string handling
-- Utility performs low-level operations such as character output. string handling and number to string conversion.
+	- number to string and number to hex conversions

 ## Resources